tessercat/matthew-cocking/09-february-1773.md

 February 1.
 Monday.
 Sharp weather: lay bye.

 February 2.
 Tuesday.
-We proceeded: Our Course about N.b.E. and and distance 8 miles: Hommacks of Small shrubby woods: The Indians say this hill produces plenty of large spruce, & Birch, to the Westward of us.
+We proceeded: Our Course about N.b.E. and distance 8 miles: Hommacks of Small shrubby woods: The Indians say this hill produces plenty of large spruce, & Birch, to the Westward of us.

 February 3.
 Wednesday.
 We did not proceed.
 Two Asinepoet Natives joined us, they left their people 7 tents, this morning: They say Buffalo are very scarce; plenty of Waskesew but no Ammunition: I gave them a supply.
 A woman died.